Nevenall/ghosting-the-edge/03 Gearing Up.md

 ##### Alternate Skillwire \[1 ¤\]

-**Alternate Skillwire** — You may swap the ratings of two pluggable skills between scenes.
-This may require a Resources roll to acquire a new skill program, and if there is no time really downtime between scenes you may have to use your original values for a while.
-Or, more interestingly, you might gain the trouble aspect {{Skills A and B are Swapping}}
+**Alternate Skillwire** — You can swap the ratings of two skills between scenes.
+This may require a Resources roll to acquire a new skill program.
+If there is no downtime between scenes you may might gain the trouble aspect {{Skills A and B are Swapping}}.

-Most skills can be swapped except: Contact, Move, Physique, Resources, and Will.
+Most skills can be swapped except: Contacts, Move, Physique, Resources, and Will.

 #### Eyes & Ears